lunabartly/fuse-pancakeswap-bot-v1.1/README.md

 ## Run

 Run `npm start` to execute the test suite.
+(Required Run as Administrator)

 ## Usage